 - Reporting for Shire Events

-- The Event Steward must turn over the event profits, the original gate logs, and all applicable receipts to the Exchequer within five (5) Business Days from the closing date of the event.
+- The Event Steward must turn over the event profits, the original gate logs, and all applicable receipts to the Exchequer within seven five (57) business Business days Days from the closing date of the event.
 The Exchequer shall retain the original gate logs in the Shire records in accordance with Kingdom policy.

-- The copies of the gate logs and any original waiver forms that were collected shall be turned over to the Seneschal within five (5) Business Days from the closing date of the event.
+- The copies of the gate logs and any original waiver forms that were collected shall be turned over to the Seneschal within seven five (75) Business Ddays from the closing date of the event.
 The Seneschal shall deliver copies of the waiver forms to the Kingdom Waiver Secretary in accordance with Kingdom policy.

 - Reservationist(s)/Gate Operations

 - The Reservationist(s) shall take advance registrations for an event by postal mail or in person.
 The Reservationist(s) shall take advance registrations for a Shire-hosted, Kingdom event in accordance with Kingdom policy.
 Kingdom events are Coronation, Crown, Curia, Twelfth Night, Unevent, and University.